lunaaar/Umbrella-Game/README.md

 ## Getting Started
 ### Installation and Setup
-List all the steps on how to install and setup your project
+Go to the With The Wind v1.0.0 release on github (Right side of this window) Download the WithTheWind.zip file from the release Extract the contents to any directory

 ### Run
-List all the steps on how to run your project
+Open the new WithTheWind folder
+Launch the UmbrellaParkourGame exe to play the game!

 ## Demo video